WarioWare: Smooth Moves: Gameplay

 The player is first told to hold the Wii Remote like a remote control, positioning it straight forward.

 Similar to the previous games in the WarioWare series, WarioWare: Smooth Moves is a puzzle game focusing on microgames, which are short games that last for about five seconds.
 Each microgame requires that the player position the Wii Remote in a specific way, such as holding it vertically, or placing the bottom end of the device against the nose.
+In each stage, microgames appear consecutively, presenting the player with a simple prompt with which to clear the microgame.
+Failing a microgame, either by losing the game or running out of time, one of four lives will be deducted, with the stage ending once the player runs out of lives.
 The player is required to use the Nunchuk attachment for the Wii Remote in certain microgames.
 Before each microgame begins, the required position for the Wii Remote is shown to the player, to allow them time to position the device.
 The game is broken up into stages, each represented by a WarioWare character and loosely connected by a story, with the microgames divided among the stages.
 After the player completes a certain number of microgames, they advance to the boss stage, which is a microgame that is longer and more complex than the others.
 After the player completes all of the single-player stages, the game unlocks a hotseat multiplayer mode, in which only one Wii Remote is used and shared by up to 12 players.
 While a player plays a microgame in this mode, other players watch, and after the microgame is completed, the player passes the Wii Remote to the next person.